jan-039/la-county-SDOH-analysis/README.md

   - Identify patterns and disparities associated with education, income, and poverty
   - Interpret query results in the context of social determinants of health

+## Next Steps

-Status: The following analyses are planned and reflect work that is still in progress.
+> Status: The following analyses are planned and reflect work that is still in progress.

-Exploratory Analysis:
+- **Exploratory Analysis:**
-Profile the dataset and identify notable distributions, missing values, and outliers.
+  - Profile the dataset and identify notable distributions, missing values, and outliers
-Community Comparisons:
+- **Community Comparisons:**
-Rank and compare Los Angeles County communities based on poor health, educational attainment, poverty, income, life expectancy, and mortality.
+  - Rank and compare Los Angeles County communities based on poor health, educational attainment, poverty, income, life expectancy, and mortality
-Relationship Analysis:
+- **Relationship Analysis:**
-Examine whether communities with lower educational attainment also tend to report poorer health outcomes and how income and poverty relate to those patterns.
+  - Examine whether communities with lower educational attainment also tend to report poorer health outcomes
-Analysis-Ready Outputs:
+  - Assess how income and poverty relate to those patterns
+- **Analysis-Ready Outputs:**
-Create reusable SQL queries, CTEs, or views that summarize the most important findings for visualization.
+  - Create reusable SQL queries, CTEs, or views that summarize the most important findings for visualization
-Interpretation:
+- **Interpretation:**
-Translate SQL results into clear findings about socioeconomic and health disparities without treating observed associations as proof of causation.
+  - Translate SQL results into clear findings about socioeconomic and health disparities
-Dashboard:
+  - Avoid treating observed associations as proof of causation
+- **Dashboard:**
-Present the most important findings in Power BI through KPIs, community rankings, comparison charts, and interactive filters.
+  - Present the most important findings in Power BI through KPIs, community rankings, comparison charts, and interactive filters

 <!--
 # la-county-SDOH-analysis